sbiickert/AdventOfCode2022/README.md

 But seriously.
 In 2020 and 2021 I solved in Swift, with 2021's focus being on using Swift Algorithms wherever possible.
 This year, I'm switching to Perl.
 In the off-season, I re-solved all of the 2021 puzzles in Perl and was surprised at how much fun I had doing it.
 Perl is the first language that I mastered (back in the mid-90's) and you never forget your first love.

 If I run into problems, especially with complex data structures and/or the lack of debugging tools, I may revert to Swift.
 I expect that in the early "multiple languages" phase, I will be playing with Swift, Pascal and maybe even PHP.

+## One Week Done

+So far, AoC 2022 has been a gentler ramp than I was expecting.
+Day 6 (Tuning Trouble) was finished in 25 minutes, starting at 10 pm.
+I thought I would just get a head start, but I started and finished.
+Todays challenge (No Space Left on Device) looked hard, but I surprised myself by being able to build the file system tree in a small amount of time.
+Once that was done, getting the answers was easy.

+Perl is an excellent language for this kind of work, at least until the data structures start getting complicated.
+Even so, I am completely "warmed up" and array refs and hash refs don't scare me.